-Mars has a knack for delivering music that genuinely gets audiences in the mood to dance, love, and sing along.
-The passion he incorporates into each song is unmatched by anyone in the industry.
+The singer has a knack for delivering music that genuinely gets audiences in the mood to dance, love, and sing along.
+The passion Mars incorporates into each song is unmatched by anyone in the industry.

 19. Demi Lovato

-The 2010s were a turbulent time for Demi Lovato, but that didn’t stop them from inspiring and thriving regardless.
+The 2010s were a turbulent time for Demi Lovato, but that didn’t stop her from inspiring and thriving regardless.

-Lovato got their start on the Disney Channel by acting in a few series and original movies.
-Lovato shared their vocal abilities in the films, which launched a music career.
+Lovato got her start on the Disney Channel by acting in a few series and original movies.
+Lovato shared her vocal abilities in the films, which launched a music career.

 As the 2010s progressed, Lovato’s themes matured.
-Lovato shed the skin of their childhood days and expressed empowerment and curiosity in their lyrics.
-They branded themself as a beacon of confidence and hope for anyone who needed the extra boost.
+She shed the skin of her childhood days and expressed empowerment and curiosity in her lyrics, shown in her songs such as “Sorry Not Sorry.”
+She branded herself as a beacon of confidence and hope for anyone who needed the extra boost.

 20. Calvin Harris

 Though not primarily known for his vocal abilities, Calvin Harris knows what it takes to make a party jump.